The Dehn twist coefficient for big and small mapping class groups: Tameness and irrational rotation behavior of the wagon wheel map

 \subsection{Rotation number via the DTC and irrational rotation behavior}

-Let $\Sigma$ be a surface and $g$ a mapping class of $\Sigma$ with one of the following chosen: a compact boundary component that is fixed by $g$ (in which case we assume $g\in \G(\Sigma,\partial)$, where $\partial$ is the chosen boundary component) or a fixed isolated planar end or a fixed point of $g$.
-By a \emph{fixed point} we mean a point $p\in{\rm Interior}(\Sigma)$ that is fixed by a diffeomorphism $f$ representing $g$ considered up to the following notion of equivalence: $(f,p)$ and $(f',q)$ are equivalent if there is a self-diffeomorphism $h$ of $\Sigma$ such that $h^{-1}\circ f\circ h=f'$ and $h(q)=p$.
+Note that for this subsection we no longer restrict to surfaces without boundary.
+Let $\Sigma$ be a surface and $g$ a mapping class of $\Sigma$ with one of the following chosen: a compact boundary component that is fixed by $g$ (in which case we assume $g\in \G(\Sigma,\partial)$, where $\partial$ is the chosen boundary component) or a fixed isolated planar end or a fixed point of $g$. {By \emph{a fixed point} of $g$, we mean the equivalence class $[(f,p)]$ of a choice of pair $(f,p)$, where $p$ is a point in the interior of $\Sigma$ and $f$ is a diffeomorphism in the mapping class $g$ that fixes $p$,} considered up to the following notion of equivalence: $(f,p)$ and $(f',q)$ are equivalent if there is a self-diffeomorphism $h$ of $\Sigma$ such that $h^{-1}\circ f\circ h=f'$ and $h(q)=p$.